JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 Shared resources with limited capacity are often needed in simulations.

-1. One approach to model them is to use Julia [`Channel`](https://docs.julialang.org/en/v1/base/parallel/#Base.Channel)s with its API.
+1. One approach to model them, is to use Julia [`Channel`](https://docs.julialang.org/en/v1/base/parallel/#Base.Channel)s with their API.
 This is thread-safe and thus should be preferred for multithreading applications.
 2. Using `Resource` is a second possibility to model shared resources.
-Its interface gives more flexibility and is faster in single threaded applications, but in multithreading the user must avoid race conditions by explicitly wrapping access with `lock -… access …- unlock`.
+Its interface gives more flexibility and is faster in single threaded applications, but in multithreading the user must avoid race conditions by explicitly wrapping access with `lock -… access …- unlock` – if the resources are shared by multiple tasks.

 ```@docs
 Resource